albeerto-dev/Beerboy/README.md

 * Resistor 100 Ohm x 1 [buzzer]
 * Resistor 4.700 Ohm x 1 [DS18B20]
 * SSR 25A / 40A x 1
+## Tuning parameters
+Before the first brew with this controller it's necessary to tune the 3 parameters of the `PID controller : KI , KD, KP` Fill up the mash tun with the same liters of water usually used for the brew.
+Select MANUAL MODE on the controller and while the arduino board is connected to your PC and the Serial monitor is opend set new tuning parameters based on this guide :
+ 1. Set all gains to zero.
+ 2. Increase the P gain until the response to a disturbance is steady oscillation.
+ 3. Increase the D gain until the the oscillations go away (i.e. it's critically damped).
+ 4. Repeat steps 2 and 3 until increasing the D gain does not stop the oscillations.
+ 5. Set P and D to the last stable values.
+ 6. Increase the I gain until it brings you to the setpoint with the number of oscillations desired (normally zero but a quicker response can be had if you don't mind a couple oscillations of overshoot)
 ## Video demonstration
 work in progress
 ## Wiring instructions